top of page

 Meaning → Governance → Reasoning → Execution

-The PIA enforces a deterministic flow of intelligence:
+The PIA enforces a governed flow of intelligence:

 This flow ensures that intelligence is authored by humans, governed by architecture, and executed by agents—in that order.